lorians22/ChickenMap/README.md

 **Q:** Why did you change the mouse callback function for OpenCV so much?

 **A:** *Stop stalking my commits*        All the tutorials suck and just have you use a global variable if you need to get something like `x` and `y` from the callback (you can't grab the return value of a callback function).
 Nothing explicitly wrong with globals, I just like to avoid them when I can so I don't risk interfering with something unexpected.
 You can set the callback function to a class method, define it in main() as a nested function, or actually read the documentation and notice that the `param` argument might as well be nearly purpose-built for this, and yet no one uses it.
 Just pass in an *object* for `param` and set a value in the callback and bam, problem solved.
+Nested function in main() is pretty good though.

 **Q:** Why did you make *x* a `SimpleNamespace` instead of a `dict`?